mstahv/spring-boot-spatial-example/README.md

 This is a small example app that shows how one can use

  * [Spring Boot](http://projects.spring.io/spring-boot/) and [Spring Data](http://projects.spring.io/spring-data/)
  * Latest [Hibernate](http://hibernate.org/orm/) with spatial features.
 At the application API, only standard JPA stuff (and Spring Data) is used.
-The example uses more recent version than provided by Spring boms, to overcome some issues with spatial features.
+ * The example also uses [QueryDSL](http://www.querydsl.com) spatial query as an example.
+QueryDSL contain excellent support for spatial types.
  * Relational database, like GeoDB/H2 (default) or MySQL, which supports basic spatial types.
 If you want to run this example on MySQL, prepare a "spatialdemo" database and change DB credentials in src/main/resources/application.properties.
 It should be rather easy to switch to another DB supported by Hibernate as well.
 Geometry types in DB are bit non-standard, that is something you might need to adjust a bit.
  * [Vaadin](https://vaadin.com/framework) and V-Leaflet add-on to build the UI layer.
 V-Leaflet is a Vaadin wrapper for [Leaflet](http://leafletjs.com), the awesome slippy map library.
 With V-Leaflet we use the [Editable extension](https://vaadin.com/directory#!addon/v-leaflet-editable) and its Vaadin Field implementations which make it dead simple to edit [JTS](http://tsusiatsoftware.net/jts/main.html) data types directly from the JPA entities.
  * As baselayer for maps, OpenStreetMap layer is used, but naturally any common background map can be used.